MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-insights-segments.md

 ### Customer Insights segments show details in the Description field in Marketing

 One way to tell whether a segment in Marketing is being managed by Customer Insights is to open the segment and go to its **General** tab.
-The **Description** field here shows the URL of the Customer Insights instance where the segment came from and also the date and time the segment was last refreshed by being exported or re-exported.
+The **External Segment URL** field here shows the URL of the Customer Insights instance where the segment came from.
+Also, the **Description** shows the date and time the segment was last refreshed by being exported or re-exported.

 ![A segment from Customer Insights](media/ci-exported-segment-details.png "A segment from Customer Insights")